python-semantic-release/python-semantic-release/docs/migrating_from_v7.rst

 .. _breaking-removed-define-option:

-Removal of `-D/--define` command-line option
+Removal of ``-D/--define`` command-line option
-""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""

-It is no longer possible to override arbitrary configuration values using the `-D`/ `--define` option.
+It is no longer possible to override arbitrary configuration values using the ``-D``/ ``--define`` option.
 You should provide the appropriate values via a configuration file using :ref:`cmd-main-option-config` or via the available command-line options.

 This simplifies the command-line option parsing significantly and is less error-prone,